robstarxy/robstarxy/README.md

 - 👋 Hi, I’m @robstarxy
 - 👀 I’m interested in neural networks and recommender systems
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on fine-tuning encoder models on German procurement domain specific language.
 - 📫 How to reach me: message on GitHub